iterative/dvc.org/content/docs/user-guide/project-structure/index.md

 will create and manage different DVC metafiles (below), and populate the
 <abbr>cache</abbr> with data artifacts as you work on your ML experiments.

-- `dvc.yaml` files define stages that form the pipeline(s) of a project.
-All stage-based features such as `dvc params`, `dvc metrics`, and `dvc plots` are specified here.
+- `dvc.yaml` files define stages that form the pipeline(s) of a project, and configure how to evaluate and compare project versions.
+All comparison features such as `dvc params`, `dvc metrics`, and `dvc plots` are specified here.

 - `.dvc` files ("dot DVC files") are placeholders to track data files and directories.